Scattershot multiboson correlation sampling with random photonic inner-mode multiplexing

-In this letter, we demonstrate how a substantial scaling up of experimental implementations of boson sampling can remarkably be achieved with input photons which differ randomly in either their central frequencies or times from one sample to another.
-In particular, we introduce a novel technique, \emph{random inner mode multiplexing (RIMM)}, which allows to sample at the interferometer input over either the central frequencies (Fig.~\ref{fig:fig1}a) or the central times (Fig.~\ref{fig:fig2}a) of the input photons.
-Further, by sampling at the output in the respective conjugate modes it is possible to restore multiphoton indistinguishability at the detectors (see Fig.~\ref{fig:fig1}b and Fig.~\ref{fig:fig2}b, respectively).
+In particular, we introduce a novel technique, \emph{random inner-mode multiplexing}, which employs heralding SPDC measurements to sample at the interferometer input over either the central times (Fig.~\ref{fig:fig2}a) or the central frequencies (Fig.~\ref{fig:fig1}a) of the input heralded photons.
+Further, by sampling at the output in the respective conjugate parameters, instead of ``classically'' average over such information, it is possible to restore multiphoton indistinguishability at the detectors (see Fig.~\ref{fig:fig2}b and Fig.~\ref{fig:fig1}b, respectively).
 The emergence of full multiphoton interference even with input photons with random spectral overlap is at the very heart of the classical hardness of this problem, named here \emph{scattershot multiboson correlation sampling (SMBCS)}, even in the approximate case.
+Indeed, full quantum interference occurs at each experimental run for all possible injection times (frequencies) heralded at the input and all detected frequencies (times) at the output, even if these values vary randomly in consecutive measurements.

-Remarkably, by allowing the input photons to have either random central times or frequencies, losses due to additional optical elements needed to generate single photons in fixed inner modes are avoided.
-This allows to scale up SMBCS experiments to larger photon numbers in comparison to boson sampling and scattershot boson sampling experiments where the input photons are generated in fixed inner modes.
+Remarkably, by allowing the input photons to have either random central times or frequencies, losses, as well as possible spectral distortions and reduction in purity, due to additional optical elements needed to generate single photons in fixed inner modes are also avoided.
+This allows to scale up SMBCS experiments to larger photon numbers in comparison to boson sampling, SBS, and MBCS experiments where the input photons are generated in fixed inner modes.
+Furthermore, no filtering for particular detection times or frequencies is necessary, since this technique takes advantage of all the possible measurement outcomes in the photonic inner modes.

-Moreover, we show that, in principle, the efficiency of generating samples can be further enhanced to approach one by additionally sampling over a number of spatial input modes only slightly larger than $N$.

 Let us consider, in general, $N$ single photons injected into a set $\mathcal{S}$ of $N$ input ports of an arbitrary passive, linear optical network with a total of $M\sim N^2$ input and output ports.
-Contrary to conventional boson sampling models, we allow these photons to have normalized spectra $\xi (\omega -\omega_s) \ee{\ii \omega t_s}$ with either different central frequencies $\omega_s$ or different central times $t_s$, with $s \in \mathcal{S}$.
+Contrary to conventional boson sampling models, we allow these photons to have normalized spectra $\xi (\omega -\omega_s) \ee{\ii \omega t_s}$ with either different central frequencies $\omega_s$ or different central times $t_s$, with $s \in \mathcal{S}$, where $\xi (\omega -\omega_s)$ is a positive function with maximum at $\omega = \omega_s$ describing the photonic wave packets.
 The overall input state can be written as the product state

 of $M-N$ vacuum states in the unoccupied ports and $N$ single photon states